Top 10 Best Estate Cars

 3. Volkswagen Passat Estate

 Its design and styling is sharp but fairly conservative.
 It won’t stir you but it also won’t offend you either.
-It’s a well-rounded estate with just about everything you need (bar a thrilling drive).
+The Passat is a well-rounded estate with just about everything you need (bar a thrilling drive).

-On the subject of capacity, this estate car has a lot.
+On the subject of capacity, the Passat has a lot.
 Space seekers, rejoice.
-The boot is both wide and spacious.
-650 litres.
+The boot is both wide and spacious measuring in at 650 litres.

 Fold the rear seats down and you can increase that space to 1,780 litres.
-The cabin is roomy too.
-Not as roomy as the Superb, but it’s plenty – even if you’re transporting tall passengers.
+The cabin is roomy too, although mot quite as spacious as the Superb, but it’s plenty – even if you’re transporting taller passengers.

-The tech on offer is vastly improved if you step up to an SE model.
+Step up to ‘SE’ trim for a healthy boost in tech.
 The screen grows from 6.5” to 8” – which makes it a lot easier to read – and you’ll also get sat nav, traffic updates on the go and weather forecasts for your final destination.
 Neat.

 It’s a fantastic family estate with smart looks and a high quality interior.